-City Hall and other city office buildings
+City Hall and other city office buildingsContact Intensity:MediumNumber of Contacts:HighModification Potential:Medium

-Contact Intensity: Medium

-Number of Contacts: High

-Modification Potential: Medium

-Phase Description Closure Phase Closed to the public; screening at entrances for those who require access; no mass gatherings such as trainings; emphasis on video meetings RED Open City Hall and other office buildings at a limited capacity with physical distancing, engineering controls, administrative controls and PPE (cloth masks).
+Phase Description Closure Phase Closed to the public; screening at entrances for those who require access; no mass gatherings such as trainings; emphasis on video meetings RED Open City Hall and other office buildings at a limited capacity with physical distancing, engineering controls, administrative controls and PPE (cloth masks), when required by the public health order.
 City Hall-based departments with staggered start times or staggered work days.
 Closed to the Public except for appointments with limited departments.
 Conduct screening checks at City Hall with full time staffed positions separate from normal security functions.
-See Appendix F for Screening Procedures.
-Screening checkpoints manned by at two officers during peak times (6AM-10AM), one for screening and one for line management, prep and wait time checks.
+Screening checkpoints staffed during peak times (6AM-10AM), one for screening and one for line management, prep and wait time checks.
 During normal business hours 6am-5pm: • One main checkpoint for employees (Westside - shaded/cooler) Two screening area officers, one elevator/stairwell officer.
 Signs at locked/secured entrance points directing employees where to go for screening.
 YELLOW/GREEN Continue to provide screening and other services with engineering controls such as minimum contact with public (for example, planning drop-box).
 Mass gathering limitations for "other business" are the lesser of 25% or 125 customers during the Yellow phase and 50% capacity in the Green phase.
 Maintain appointment only public access, prepare for increased appointments as more staff return to city all during Yellow and Green.
 Sanitation stations and supplies readily available.
-Revised work-from-home policies based on successes and lessons of social distancing
+Revised work-from- home policies based on successes and lessons of social distancing TURQUOISE Allow walk-ins and appointments for public and customers (e.g. vendors, businesses) Screening at city buildings discontinued June 1st, 2021.

-Athletic fields and other outdoor group settings, including Isotopes Park
+Athletic fields and other outdoor group settings, including Isotopes ParkContact Intensity:HighNumber of Contacts:HighModification Potential:Medium

-Contact Intensity: High Number of Contacts: High Modification Potential: Medium
+I

 Phase Description

-Closure Phase Closed to the public
+Closure Phase Closed to the Public

 RED Closed to the Public

-YELLOW/GREEN Closed to the Public
+YELLOW Closed to the Public

+GREEN Generally open with capacity limitations

+TURQUOISE Generally open with capacity limitations

-BioPark (zoo, aquarium, botanical gardens) Contact Intensity: Medium
+BioPark (zoo, aquarium, botanical gardens)Contact Intensity:MediumNumber of Contacts:HighModification Potential:Medium